You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more.

 [01:05]

 The next year, in 2003, I moved to Bloomington, Indiana.
 So I have been living in Indiana for nine years.
-In Indiana, Zen Buddhism is still new and small.
-So my Zendo is still small, and I like small Sangha.
-Anyway, when I was in San Francisco, I worked for the Sōtō-shū International Center.
-So I was very busy.
+In Indiana Zen Buddhism is still new and small.
+So my zendo is still small, and I like small sangha.
+Anyway, when I was in San Francisco, I worked for the Soto-shu International Center, so I was very busy.
 So I didn't have much time to work on making books.
 But after moving there, I had some time to make books.
 So one of the focus of my practice since moving to Indiana was making books.

 [02:13]